When Should You Take the MCAT?

 Considerations for Gap Year(s)

-If you already know you’re taking one or more gap years — which is very common — you don’t need to take the MCAT test while in college.
-Because most med schools only consider MCAT scores from the previous 3 years, plan ahead and take it 1-6 months before you plan to apply.
+If you already know you’re taking a gap year — which is more and more common — you don’t need to take the MCAT test while in college.
+Because most med schools only consider MCAT scores from the previous 3 years, plan ahead and take it 1-6 months before you intend to apply.

 Study Smart: MCAT Master Class Course